 What Is the Statute of Limitations on Wrongful Death Lawsuits in Oklahoma?

-In the state of Oklahoma, the eligible party has only two years to file a wrongful death lawsuit.
-If the defendant entity is state operated, then the Oklahoma Governmental Tort Claims Act will apply will shorten this deadline.
+In Oklahoma, the eligible party has only two years to file a wrongful death lawsuit.
+If the defendant entity is state-operated, then the Oklahoma Governmental Tort Claims Act will apply to shorten this deadline.
 If the statute of limitations has elapsed before the lawsuit is filed, the court will dismiss the case, and your claim will be lost forever.

 Who Can File a Wrongful Death Lawsuit in Oklahoma?

-A personal representative can file a wrongful death lawsuit under Oklahoma’s wrongful death statute, O.S. §12-1053.
+A personal representative can file a wrongful death lawsuit under Oklahoma’s statute, O.S. §12-1053.
 An attorney files the lawsuit, naming the personal representative as the plaintiff and the responsible party as the defendant.
-If the responsible party is also deceased, the lawsuit names their personal representative as the defendant.

 The lawsuit includes a Complaint (in state court) or a Petition (in federal court) that formally presents the plaintiff’s allegations against the responsible party.
 It explains how their actions, errors, or omissions allegedly caused the decedent’s fatal injuries.